jurayev/fr-ryanair-test-cucumber-bdd/README.md

 P.S.
 Didn't have a chance to configure and test Safari browser, however Chrome and Firefox are supported on both platforms

 ## Results reporting
 Every step is logged by log4j.
-It prints all actions perfomed by user to console output and stores all logs in:
+It prints all actions perfomed by scripts to console output and stores all logs in:
 ```
-RainairTest/target/logs
+fr-ryanair-test-cucumber-bdd/target/logs
 ```
-Cucumber genarates simple html reports using html-report-plugin.To browse cucumber reports, go to:
+Cucumber genarates simple html reports using html-report-plugin.
+To browse cucumber reports, go to:
 ```
-RainairTest/target/cucumber-reports/***Test
+fr-ryanair-test-cucumber-bdd/target/cucumber-reports/***Test
 ```
-Find a file with extension *** .html and open in any browser
+Open a file with extension ```*****.html``` in any preferrable browser

 P.S.
 There are many opportunities to add any other convenient reporter tool to this project

 ## Code design
+The project follows [Google Java](https://google.github.io/styleguide/javaguide.html) code style guide

 For more detailed information about code design, please refer to in-code documentation

+## License
+The project is licensed under [Apache License 2.0](https://github.com/YuriyJurayev/fr_ryanair_test_cucumber_bdd/blob/master/LICENSE)